cloudbase/garm/doc/quickstart.md

 The metadata and callback URLs *must* be accessible by the runners that GARM spins up.
 The base webhook and the controller webhook URLs must be accessible by GitHub or GHES.
 ```

+The `init` command accepts additional optional flags for explicitly setting the controller URLs:

+* `--callback-url` - The callback URL for the controller
+* `--metadata-url` - The metadata URL for the controller
+* `--webhook-url` - The webhook base URL for the controller
+* `--agent-url` - The agent URL (needed for agent mode)
+* `--ca-bundle` - A CA bundle for HTTPS validation

+See `garm-cli init --help` for all available options.

 Every time you init a new GARM instance, a new profile will be created in your local `garm-cli` config.
 You can also log into an already initialized instance using: